ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

 ### Step 3.
 Build the container image

-Build a container image to deploy.
-If you already have a stand-alone container image to serve pretrained or custom Watson NLP models that you prefer to use, you can skip this step.
+In this step you will build a standalone container image that uses the Watson NLP Runtime image as the base image, and includes the models to be served.
+If you already have a standalone container image to serve pretrained or custom Watson NLP models that you prefer to use, you can skip this step.

 Go to the build directory.